Created on

 Note:

 Ensure that NPU offloading is disabled during troubleshooting.
 The npu-offload option is enabled by default.
 If NPU offloading is active, packets may be switched via the NPU, which could prevent capturing hits for flow filters.
-Ensure that disabling the npu-offload option would also reset the IPsec tunnel.
+Ensure that disabling the npu-offload option will also reset the IPsec tunnel.
 Verify whether the npu-offload option is enabled/disabled using the following command:

 config vpn ipsec phase1-interface